Kee-Wang/PES-Fitting-MSA/PES-Fitting-MSA/README.txt

-This the the MSA software that fits the potential energy surface using fitting bases that are invariant with respect to permutations of like atoms.
+This is the MSA software that fits the potential energy surface using fitting bases that are invariant with respect to permutations of like atoms.
 The detailed theory is described in the paper Xie, Z.; Bowman, J. M. J. Chem.
 Theory Comput.
 2010, 6, 26-34

+Requirements:
 To use this software, you need a Fortran 90 compiler, a C++ compiler, and the "dgelss" subroutine from LAPACK.
 Also Perl is required.
 We've tested on Linux operating system, using "ifort" and "g++" as the